-Should you upgrade from the iPhone XR, or if you have an older iPhone, should you buy the iPhone XR or the iPhone 11 given they are being sold alongside each other?
+Should you upgrade from the iPhone XR, iPhone 11 or iPhone 12 to the iPhone 13?
+Or should you save some money and buy the iPhone 11 or the iPhone 12 given they are being sold alongside the latest models?

 - iPhone 11: 150.9 x 75.7 x 8.3mm, 194g

 - iPhone XR: 150.9 x 75.7 x 8.3mm, 194g

 The Apple iPhone 13 mini, iPhone 13, iPhone 12 mini and iPhone 12 all feature very similar designs.
 They all have aluminium frames that are flat rather than rounded, they both come with a notch at the top of their displays and they both have glossy glass backs with a dual rear camera system in the top left corner.

 The notch on the iPhone 13 models is smaller than the iPhone 12 models though - albeit fractionally, and the mini models are of course smaller than the standard models in terms of physical size.
 The iPhone 13 models also have a diagonally-arranged dual rear camera and the housing is larger, while the iPhone 12 models have a vertically-arranged dual rear camera.